 When it comes to networking, some of us are born with the talent for it, some of us learn what we need along the way.
-As everything else in life, it is a trial and error process.
+Like everything else in life, it is a trial and error process.
 But, there are some people who should always be our benchmark when it comes to acquiring this crucial skill!
 We should be listening, observing, following up, asking questions and genuinely caring about the person.

 LISTEN Don’t look around trying to see who’s there, focus on the person you are talking to.
 Listen to what they are saying.
 Not only listen but hear them out.

 (HOW CAN I HELP, WHAT ARE YOU STRUGGLING WITH AT THE MOMENT…ETC.)